-The Nicolas Secondary School, Mekele, Ethiopia
+The Nicolas Robinson School, Mekele, Ethiopia

-Rainbows4Children (UK) Trust
+Charity information: Rainbows4Children (UK) Trust

 Ethiopia is strongly supportive of the Millennium Development Goals and wants to ensure that all children, boys and girls alike, will be able to complete a full course of primary schooling by 2015.
 Despite an energetic building programme, there are not enough resources to build the schools needed, particularly in the growing urban environments.
 Our focus is to provide the best possible education for those least able to afford it.